Seafile vs ownCloud: Comparison and Features

 The client side encryption features of Seafile makes it a very secure cloud storage system.
 File encryption is done on the client side and the passwords are not sent to the server.
 According to Seafile, if encryption is enabled, even the system administrators of the server cannot view the contents of the files in the server.
 In addition to the file encryption feature, the connection between the client and the server is also encrypted in Seafile.

 ownCloud comes with an encryption app, and if you want to encrypt your files and data in the ownCloud server, you will first need to enable the encryption app.
 In ownCloud, encryption and decryption is done on the server side.
 This is different from Seafile's client side encryption.
 Since encryption is done on the server in ownCloud, it means the system administrators of the server can see the contents of the files stored in the ownCloud server.

 If you want to use any third party storage service such as Dropbox or Google Drive as external storage in ownCloud, the encryption app might be quite useful to you.
 If the encryption app is enabled, all your files and data are encrypted on the server before they are sent to the third party cloud storage service which ensures the security and privacy of your data.
-The book Getting Started with ownCloud might be useful to you if you want to learn about how to build a personal cloud using ownCloud.

 You might like: